Introduction to Programming for Educators

-This workshop series is designed to help teach individuals with no programming experience the fundamentals of coding.
+This virtually recorded training series is designed to help educators, with little-to-no programming experience, learn the fundamentals of coding so they can teach it to their students.

-By the end of the training, attendees should be able to write basic programs that solves problems, and have a firm foundation for further programming knowledge.
+By the end of the training, attendees should be able to write basic programs that solve problems, have a firm foundation for further programming knowledge, and be able to adequately teach it to classroom students.